 After months of semi-lockdowns, on 21 September 2020, the Yangon Region Government ordered a second complete shutdown in an effort to contain the spread of the Novel Coronavirus, confining more than seven million people to their homes.
 Non-essential businesses were forced to close, travel between townships was banned and streets barricaded, buses and taxis stopped circulating.
 As the city’s streets fell silent and walking and cycling became the sole means of moving around the city, I began to document the lockdown in Yangon’s downtown area.

 The honking and street peddlers’ calls have gone quiet.
-From my tiny balcony on the corner of Mahabandula and 42nd I listen to crows and ambulances occasionally piercing the unfamiliar silence.
+From my tiny downtown balcony I listen to crows and ambulances occasionally piercing the unfamiliar silence.

 A building placed under quarantine after a new case has been found.
 All residents were moved to a community quarantine centre.